-Stephen McAdoo is heading into his second season as the Roughriders’ offensive co-ordinator and assistant head coach.
+Stephen McAdoo is in his third season as the Roughriders’ offensive coordinator and assistant head coach.

-Before moving to Saskatchewan, he spent two seasons as offensive co-ordinator on Chris Jones’ staff with the Edmonton Eskimos.
+Before joining the Roughriders, McAdoo spent two seasons as the offensive coordinator on Chris Jones’ staff with the Edmonton Eskimos.

 He won Grey Cup titles with the Eskimos in 2015 and the Argonauts in 2012.

-Before starting his CFL coaching career, McAdoo was the offensive line and tight ends coach at Tennessee Tech University (from 1999 to 2002) and the tight ends coach at his alma mater, Middle Tennessee State University (1996 to 1999).
+Before starting his CFL coaching career, McAdoo was the offensive line and tight ends coach at Tennessee Tech University (from 1999 to 2002) and the tight ends coach at his alma mater, Middle Tennessee State University (1996-98).

 McAdoo’s playing career included four seasons as an offensive lineman at Middle Tennessee State.
-He signed as a free agent with the NFL’s Cleveland Browns in 1993 before spending the 1994 and 1995 seasons with the Shreveport Pirates during the CFL’s expansion experiment into the United States.
+The product of Murfreesboro, Tenn., signed as a free agent with the NFL’s Cleveland Browns in 1993 before spending the 1994 and 1995 seasons with the Shreveport Pirates during the CFL’s expansion experiment into the United States.